 Subsequently, for the Wine Quality dataset, which has features derived from physicochemical tests assessing wine constituents and their influence on quality, we discern several performance differences.
 When using the Adam optimizer, the regression neural network trained with RLP loss outperforms those trained with MSE loss and $L_2$ regularized MSE loss.
 RLP loss not only showcases improved performance metrics --- evidenced by a reduced test error when assessed by either MSE or RLP --- but also demonstrates more rapid convergence.
 In particular, within just $20$ training epochs, we observe a test MSE of $0.6$ in the RLP loss case.
 In contrast, both the MSE loss and MSE loss + $L_2$ regularization cases only achieve this test MSE after $200$ epochs.
 Moreover, we find that the standard deviation of the test error, gathered after $200$ training epochs, is lower when the regression neural network is trained using RLP loss as opposed to MSE loss or its $L_2$ regularized variant.

 Delving into the synthetic datasets, we consider the aforementioned two scenarios: a Linear dataset, where the true function is a linear combination of its features, and a Nonlinear dataset, where the true function blends polynomial and trigonometric functions of its features.
-Utilizing the Adam optimizer, the regression neural network trained with RLP loss exhibits a notably improved performance trajectory in both synthetic scenarios, outpacing networks trained with MSE loss and $L_2$ regularized MSE loss.
-In the context of the Linear dataset, the superiority of RLP loss is particularly pronounced, as it converges to a test MSE below $3 \times 10^{-6}$ within $200$ training epochs.
+Using the Adam optimizer, the regression neural network trained with RLP loss exhibits a notably improved performance trajectory in both synthetic scenarios, outpacing networks trained with MSE loss and $L_2$ regularized MSE loss.
+In the context of the Linear dataset, the efficacy of RLP loss is particularly pronounced, as it converges to a test MSE below $3 \times 10^{-6}$ within $200$ training epochs.
 In contrast, both MSE loss and its $L_2$ regularized version yield a test MSE above $0.2$ at the same epoch count.
-Furthermore, the standard deviation of the test error for the RLP loss case is also significantly reduced compared to MSE loss and its $L_2$ regularized version after $200$ training epochs.
-As it pertains to the Nonlinear dataset, the RLP loss case similarly yields a lower test error and standard deviation in comparison to the MSE loss case and its $L_2$ regularized counterpart.
+As it pertains to the Nonlinear dataset, RLP loss similarly yields a lower test error in comparison to MSE loss and its $L_2$ regularized counterpart.
 Cumulatively, these results demonstrate that RLP loss yields improved performance over MSE loss and MSE loss with $L_2$ regularization, even when the true function has nonlinearities.

-\subsubsection{Image Reconstruction Task Results}
+\paragraph{Image Reconstruction Task Results.}

 With MNIST, a benchmark dataset in image reconstruction tasks, our findings are in line with previous observations.
 Leveraging the SGD optimizer with Nesterov momentum \citep{nesterov1983method}, we observe that the autoencoder trained using RLP loss yields a test MSE of $0.018$ after $100$ training epochs, whereas the autoencoder trained using MSE loss or $L_2$ regularized MSE loss yields a test MSE above $0.04$ after $100$ training epochs.
 When the test error is instead measured using RLP, the gains provided by RLP loss over MSE and MSE + $L_2$ regularization become even more apparent.
 As in before, we also observe that the standard deviation of the test error, gathered after $100$ training epochs, is lower when the autoencoder is trained using RLP loss instead of MSE loss or its $L_2$ regularized variant.